AstroMined/debtonator/docs/adr/compliance/adr-014-compliance.md

    - ~~Should be refactored to use dedicated repositories (LiabilityRepository, AccountRepository)~~
    - Repository implemented (CashflowMetricsRepository) and service fully refactored (2025-04-24)

-4. src/services/realtime_cashflow.py:
+4. ~~src/services/realtime_cashflow.py:~~ ✅ COMPLETED
-   - Provides real-time financial data for user decision-making
+   - ~~Provides real-time financial data for user decision-making~~
-   - Contains extensive direct database queries
+   - ~~Contains extensive direct database queries~~
-   - Should be refactored to use multiple repositories (AccountRepository, TransactionRepository, etc.)
+   - ~~Should be refactored to use multiple repositories (AccountRepository, TransactionRepository, etc.)~~
+   - Implemented RealtimeCashflowRepository to encapsulate all database operations
+   - Refactored service to use repository pattern consistently
+   - Added repository factory support with feature flag integration
+   - Maintained existing API contracts while improving architecture

 ### Medium Priority